 Introduction: The Amazon Way of Thinking Big

-“Think Big” is one of Amazon’s most renowned leadership principles.
+“Think Big” is one of the most renowned of the Amazon leadership principles.
 It encourages leaders to have a bold vision, a mindset that goes beyond incremental improvements and instead targets transformative change.
 However, as I’ve explored in Big Bet Leadership, this principle doesn’t stand alone; it needs to be balanced with smart risk management—a concept I call “betting small.”

 At Amazon, “Think Big” isn’t just a catchphrase; it’s a strategic imperative that has driven the company’s rapid expansion from an online bookstore to a global powerhouse.
 Yet, the principle’s brilliance lies in its application—not just thinking big but doing so through calculated, manageable steps that mitigate risk and maximize learning.
 This blog post delves into how Amazon’s “Think Big” principle is both a leadership guidepost and a crucial element of the Big Bet strategy, emphasizing experimentation as a pathway to innovation.